 The newly transplanted hair may shed for the first 3 to 5 months in a phase known as the ugly duckling phase.
 After that, they behave similarly to other strands.

 Ninety percent of surgically grafted hair follicles will most likely never fall and last the patient their entire life.

 Grafts taken from the correct donor zone typically last forever because these follicles are genetically wired to be resistant to DHT and hair loss.
 However, if an unskilled doctor removes follicles from a hazardous donor location, these follicles will fall out and suffer from DHT-induced hair loss.

 Hair transplants, therefore, last a lifetime provided that the follicles are transplanted from a safe area.
-However, the line between safe and unsafe regions is not precise often varies from person to person.
+However, the line between safe and unsafe regions is not precise and often varies from person to person.

 In some cases, if the hair is transplanted from a safe donor region, this particular region may be too close to the non-safe area and, therefore, could be sensitive to DHT, causing the patient to shed hair.

 While the treatment can cause most of the transplanted hair to remain 90% permanent, the accuracy of the results depends upon multiple factors that will determine post-transplant hair fall.

 Two main factors determine the likelihood of baldness after a hair transplant.
 The first aspect has to do with the reason for getting this surgery done.
 If you have alopecia or another medical disease that causes hair loss, you could run the risk of turning bald following a transplant.

 The age at which you get hair transplant surgery is the second factor.
 For most people, severe hair loss may start to happen in their twenties or early thirties due to medical illnesses or hereditary factors.
 These people may immediately decide to undergo hair transplant surgery without waiting for most of the hair to shed.
 This may lead to unforeseen baldness after the procedure.